 To be considered for admission into KU's Nuclear Medicine program, the following are required:

 Applicants must currently be one of the following registered professionals.
-Credentials or transcripts not from an accredited U.S. academic institution will require evaluation by the KU International Student Services Office before they will be accepted for eligibility.
+Credentials or transcripts not from an accredited U.S. academic institution will require evaluation by the KU Office of International Student Services before they will be accepted for eligibility.

 The following college courses must be completed to be eligible for the Nuclear Medicine program: